vaidashi/career-development-curriculum/module_four/post_grad_plan.md

 For time spent coding, consider what skills would you like to improve or develop?
 Are there areas from Turing's program that you feel weaker in?
 How will you level up?
 Are there new languages or technologies you'd like to learn?
 How and when will you do that?

 **Action Step:** Establish a “daily_practice” repository where you’ll put small daily exercises to keep your skills sharp and your GitHub activity chart active.

+**M4 Portfolio Review Prep:** Prepare to describe to your instructors what you plan to work on to sharpen and advance your coding skills for the duration of your job search.

 ### Outreach & Networking